Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzNetworkWatcherFlowLogInformation.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### TROUBLESHOOTING <IQueryTroubleshootingParameters>: Parameters that define the resource to query the troubleshooting result.
+#### FLOWLOGSTATUS <IFlowLogStatusParameters>: Parameters that define a resource to query flow log and traffic analytics (optional) status.
-  - `TargetResourceId <String>`: The target resource ID to query the troubleshooting result.
+  - `TargetResourceId <String>`: The target resource where getting the flow log and traffic analytics (optional) status.

 ## RELATED LINKS